Dodgers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In 10 games over the last 10 matchups when favored by sportsbooks, the Dodgers have a record of 4-6.
+- In 10 games over the last 10 matchups when favored by oddsmakers, the Dodgers have a record of 4-6.

-- In their last 10 games with a total, the Dodgers and their opponents have failed to hit the over seven times.
+- In their last game with a spread, the Dodgers covered the spread.

-- Over their last 10 games, the Dodgers are 1-1-0 against the spread.

 Dodgers Betting Records & Stats

-- The Dodgers are 34-23 in games they were favored on the moneyline (winning 59.6% of those games).
+- The Dodgers have won 34 of the 58 games they were listed as the moneyline favorite this season (58.6%).

-- The Dodgers have a 59.2% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 62.3%.

-- Los Angeles has had an over/under set by bookmakers 69 times, and have combined with opponents to go over the total in 37 of those games (37-27-5).
+- Los Angeles has played in 70 games with over/under set, and have combined with opponents to go over the total 38 times (38-27-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!